pradeep-mishra/gola/README.md

 gola init [project_name]
 ```

-to add new resource in existing project
+To add new resource in existing project

 ```bash
 gola resource [resource_name]
 ```

-to run the project
+To run a project

 ```bash
 gola run
 ```

-to build a project
+To build a project
 ```bash
 gola build
 ```